 New York, New York

 Nick Walsh is a Managing Director in the Fundraising division at Changing Our World.
-Over the past 7 years, Nick has led a wide range of development initiatives, including capital campaigns and feasibility studies; development audits; annual fund management and implementation; case development; volunteer recruitment; major gift donor engagement; and board trainings.
-Currently, Nick is leading the implementation of a $50 million campaign for the United States World War I Centennial Commission, which was created by Congress in 2013, to support the construction of a National World War I Memorial in Washington, DC.
-Nick is also working with the Hartford Bishops’ Foundation in the planning and implementation of a capital campaign in support of the Archdiocese of Hartford.
-In both campaigns, Nick has managed the identification, cultivation, and solicitation of leading individuals, corporations, and foundations across the country.
+Over the past 8 years, Nick has led a wide range of development initiatives, including capital campaigns and feasibility studies; development audits; annual fund management and implementation; communications campaigns; volunteer recruitment; major gift donor engagement; and board trainings.
+Currently, Nick is leading the implementation of a $50 million campaign for the congressionally-created U.S. World War I Centennial Commission to support the design and construction of a National World War I Memorial in Washington, DC.

-Since joining Changing Our World, Nick has managed clients in the faith-based, education, arts, and international relief and development sectors, including United Nations Foundation, CARE, the Archdiocese of Hartford, Cordaid, Feeding America, Providence House, Fontbonne Hall Academy, Bishop Timon-St. Jude High School, and the Nightingale-Bamford School.
+Since joining Changing Our World, Nick has managed clients in the faith-based, education, arts, and international relief and development sectors, including the United Nations Foundation, CARE, Cordaid, the Archdiocese of Boston, Feeding America, Providence House, Fontbonne Hall Academy, and the Nightingale-Bamford School.

-Prior to joining the firm, Nick interned for Senator Kirsten Gillibrand in Washington, DC, where he worked in the campaign finance office.
+Prior to joining the firm, Nick interned for Senator Kirsten Gillibrand in Washington, DC.